-Kill It With Fire‘s Arachno-Gauntlets are each level’s challenge mode and tasks you with killing spiders to a strict set of conditions.
-It is fairly standard stuff.
-However, the Arachno-Gauntlets can be downright unforgiving at times; many use the game’s firearms, which demand cat-like reflexes to even stand a chance in hitting anything.
+Kill It With Fire‘s Arachno-Gauntlets are each level’s challenge mode and task you with killing spiders to a strict set of conditions.
+It is relatively standard stuff.
+However, the Arachno-Gauntlets can be downright unforgiving at times; many use the game’s firearms, which demand cat-like reflexes to even stand a chance of hitting anything.

 Kill It With Fire as a whole is rather short.
 It can be easily completed within about four hours and that is with collecting everything and doing all the challenges; had the completion of the Arachno-Gauntlets not been compulsory then I’d likely have finished it in two to three hours at most.
 The game may never overstay its welcome, it does find itself not offering much in the way of replay value.
 At least nothing outside of goofing around and trying to unlock any remaining achievements.
 I do feel that the game’s short length makes what does happen in the game feel rather abrupt, with its final two levels feeling the shortest due to how little there is to see and do.
 So when the credits do roll it leaves an ending which, whilst zany, feels unsatisfying given just how soon into the play-through it appears.

 Kill It With Fire’s graphics and art style are charming enough; it offers a clean, colourful, minimalist aesthetic similar to other indie games at the moment.
 That is not to say that the game is lacking in detail.
 It is able to convey enough of what it needs to at any given moment and helps to prevent spiders from becoming too hard to see.
 It is honestly pleasant to look at, though it is never stellar nor breath-taking.